 - Hold this position for 30 seconds, then repeat on the other side.

 - Do this 3 times on each side.

 - Standing next to a wall (you might need it for balance), bend your left knee and hold your foot behind your hips.

-- Keeping your stomach tight so not falling forwards, pull your ankle up and back until you feel a stretch down the front of your thigh.
+- Keeping your core engaged so as not to fall forwards, pull your ankle up and back until you feel a stretch down the front of your thigh.

 - Do this 2 more times on each leg.

 There you have it; the common causes and helpful solutions to get ahead of your ITB issues.
 If you are looking for information on other common runner injuries, check out our injury guides here.